-Narcissistic people believe they are entitled and no one should say no to their demands, they don’t Care for ruining their own family or ruining other people’s, as they don’t see themselves fault, they believe all others are at fault.
-So long as it meets a need of their own, even with their own children they’ll happily walk away without guilt, repeatedly letting them down, twisting the story in their own mind to their truths, blaming the other parent, they go all out in their ability to counter-parent with no thought of the damage it’s doing to the children’s minds, they will use anything and everything to get at you.
+Narcissistic people believe they are entitled and no one should say no to their demands.
+They don’t Care for ruining their own family or ruining other people’s, as they don’t see themselves at fault.
+They believe all others are at fault.
+So long as it meets a need of their own, even with their own children, they’ll happily walk away without guilt, repeatedly letting them down, twisting the story in their own mind to their truths, blaming the other parent, they go all out in their ability to counter-parent with no thought of the damage it’s doing to the children’s minds, they will use anything and everything to get at you.
 If they believe you are blocking them from anything, they will go all out to destroy you.
-As long as they reach their goal of destroying all others and possessing what they want, they don’t care for how they do it, or who gets hurt on the way.
+As long as they reach their goal of destroying all others and possessing what they want, they don’t care for how they do it or who gets hurt on the way.
 All they are interested in is themselves and getting their own needs met.